mobizt/ReadyMail/README.md

 When you are using `ESP_SSLClient` in some devices e.g. Renesas devices (Arduino® `UNO R4 WiFi`) and SAMD devices (Arduino MKR WiFi 1010, Arduino MKR 1000 WIFI) etc., it will get stuck in TLS handshake process due to memory allocation failure.

-If your mail server supports SSL fragmentation e.g. Gmail, you should set `ESP_SSLClient`'s IO buffer size properly that is suitable for your device memory otherwise use the core SSL client instead.
+If your mail server supports SSL fragmentation e.g. Gmail, you should set the size for receive and transmit buffers that is suitable for your device.

-Setting the receive and transmit buffer size which starts from 1024 i.e. `ESP_SSLClient::setBufferSizes(1024, 1024)` is enough for Gmail.
+For Gmail usage, setting 1024 bytes for both buffers i.e. `ESP_SSLClient::setBufferSizes(1024, 1024)` is enough.

 In addition, please don't forget to set the network client with `ESP_SSLClient::setClient()` and also `ESP_SSLClient::setInsecure()` when the server SSL certificate was not assigned for verification.

-Anyway, for IMAP usage, the memory allocation may fail and get stuck when fetching the message body, the core SSL client i.e. `WiFiSSLClient` is recommeneded for those devices in this case.
+Anyway, for IMAP usage, the memory allocation may fail and get stuck when fetching the message body that requires more memory in the process, the core SSL client i.e. `WiFiSSLClient` is recommeneded for those devices in this case.

 # License #